 along with the immensity of the tome.
 The wraparound cover... would make a dynamic poster!

 I recommend this work for anyone who is a fan of pulp sci-fi or space opera -

 along with anyone who is a fan of non-derivative works."

 All of these books were released at the very end of 2019,

-which means that Michael's first new publication in 2020 was actually done in a different set of Stars:
+which means that first new Tierney publication in 2020 was actually done in a different set of Stars:

 is a weekly comic strip that adapts the work of Edgar Rice Burroughs and is published exclusively on their website.

 Here's the teaser from this week's strip.
 Click on it to be taken to their subscription service.